-Buying and selling all collectible coins / paper money (U.S. and world), all forms of gold & silver, bullion, estate jewelry, stamps, diamonds, and more.
+Buying and selling a wide range of collectible coins, paper money (both U.S. and world currencies), gold and silver in all forms, including bullion, estate jewelry, stamps, diamonds, and more.

 Numismatic items are valued based on three important criteria:

 1. Rarity – How scarce is this particular item?
 How many were originally minted?
 How many likely survived based on grading service population reports or their availability on the web or at coin shows?